Air India flight in emergency landing at London Stansted after bomb threat

 London (CNN)Air India said one of its planes landed at London Stansted Airport on Thursday following a bomb threat.

-The airline said that the affected plane, flight AI 191 from the Indian city of Mumbai to Newark Airport in the United States "made a precautionary landing" in the UK due to the incident.
+The airline said the affected plane, flight AI 191 from the Indian city of Mumbai to Newark Airport in the United States, "made a precautionary landing" in the United Kingdom due to the incident.

+Royal Air Force (RAF) Typhoon fighter jets scrambled to intercept the plane, and escorted it to the airport.

 Air India said it will provide updates on the situation.

-London's Stansted Airport later said its runway had reopened and was fully operational after the "precautionary landing."

-According to flight-tracking website Flightradar24, a Boeing 777-337 was the aircraft affected.
+According to flight-tracking website Flightradar24, the aircraft affected was a Boeing 777-337.